reactioncommerce/docs/docs/graphql-concepts.md

 ### Nodes and IDs

 The GraphQL specification recommends globally unique IDs, and IDs in Reaction GraphQL follow this recommendation.
-These IDs are opaque, meaningless, and unsorted, so you should not use them for anything other than identifying an object.
+Every type that has an ID implements the `Node` interface, these IDs are opaque, meaningless, and unsorted, so you should not use them for anything other than identifying an object.

-Every type that has an ID implements the `Node` interface.
-You will eventually be able to use the `Query.node` query to get back any Node type without even knowing which type it is.

 ## Query Pagination